 This tutorial demonstrates the use of the hair geometry to render a hairball.

-This tutorial demonstrates the use of the B-Spline and Catmull-Rom curve geometries.
+This tutorial demonstrates the use of the Linear Basis, B-Spline, and Catmull-Rom curve geometries.

 This tutorial demonstrates the use of Catmull-Clark subdivision surfaces.